How to Find Oil Drain Plug

 Place a catch pan under the oil pan, near the drain plug.

-Unscrew the drain plug using a wrench or ratchet and socket and let the oil drain into the pan.
+Unscrew the drain plug washer using an oil filter wrench or ratchet and socket and let the oil drain into the pan.
 Be careful when removing the plug, since the oil is hot at this point.
+Do quarter turns until it opens up.
 Allow all the oil to drain out of the engine.

 Remove the oil filler cap from the valve cover on top of the engine to speed up oil removal.
 Most of these caps are marked with the words Engine Oil for easy identification.
 If necessary, consult your owner's manual.